Resistance distance distribution in large sparse random graphs: Introduction

 Our goal in this paper is precisely to develop an analytic picture of resistance distance distributions in finite-mean-degree \ER graphs.
+(In other words, our focus is on large, sparse graphs with $c\ll N$.)
 While the motivations for studying resistance distances are broad and interdisciplinary, the methodology we employ is decidedly that of theoretical physics, and more specifically statistical field theory \cite{statFT, statFTneu}.
 We shall first develop an auxiliary field representation for the resistance distance distribution in the spirit of the field-theoretic Hubbard-Stratonovich transformation, which will convert the resistance distance computation to the analysis of a statistical field theory on a complete graph with $N$ vertices.
-Then, in a manner common for large $N$ limits in statistical field theory, and as a particular realization of the `mean field' principles, we shall identify a saddle point that dominates the auxiliary field theory computation, recovering an estimate for the resistance distance distribution.
+Then, in a manner common for large $N$ limits \cite{largeN} in statistical and quantum field theory, and as a particular realization of the `mean field' principles, we shall identify a saddle point that dominates the auxiliary field theory computation, recovering an estimate for the resistance distance distribution.
 Similar techniques have been applied to a variety of random graph problems in \cite{PN,spectrum,AC,corr}.
+(Earlier work applying more conventional probabilistic and combinatiorial methods to related spectral problems for random graphs can be found in \cite{BG}.)
 The level of rigor in our treatment will likewise be typical of statistical field theory, and our approach is of empirical and heuristic nature: we shall identify saddle points that plausibly dominate the quantity of interest and develop estimates based on these saddle points, without attempting to rigorously control the accuracy of these estimates by analytic methods.
 The true judge of our endeavors is their agreement with numerical simulations that we shall systematically report.

 Our study is organized as follows: first, in section~\ref{setup}, we shall provide the basic setup for the resistance distance distribution of \ER graphs and develop our auxiliary field representation.
 Then, in section~\ref{saddle}, we shall describe a saddle point treatment of this auxiliary field representation at leading order in $1/c$ in a simplified setup that ignores the fluctuations of the graph Laplacian determinant, and in section~\ref{sub}, give a full justification for the simplified analysis of section~\ref{saddle}.
 In section~\ref{deg1}, we shall focus on minor features of the resistance distance distribution not captured by our saddle point analysis and develop an analytic description of the simplest of these features.
 We shall conclude with a discussion and some tentative remarks on the roughness of the true resistance distance distribution at $N\to\infty$.